mlettini/matthewlettini.me/src/work/harvest/chosen.md

 <div class="inner">

 You can try Chosen for yourself at its [library demonstration page](https://harvesthq.github.io/chosen).
-Or you can watch this demo by <a href="https://www.driftingruby.com/episodes/javascript-select-form-fields-with-chosen">David Kimura</a>, which also demonstrates how to install and use Chosen in a ruby project:
+Or you can watch this ruby installation demo by <a href="https://www.driftingruby.com/episodes/javascript-select-form-fields-with-chosen">David Kimura</a>:

 </div>